 “The End Of The World” clarified the Doctor’s stance on time travel, and “World War Three” elaborates on why he sometimes gets involved with human/alien affairs, beyond obviously caring for humanity.
 As the last time lord in existence, the Doctor feels it’s his responsibility to get involved with problems mankind can’t handle on their own and protect the safety and integrity of the Earth’s timeline from outside interference, especially since, as we learn in the next episode, it’s partly the Doctor’s fault there aren’t any more time lords.
 Perhaps the greatest misconception I’ve seen about the Doctor’s character is that he’s a pacifist.
 The Doctor is someone who would like to be a pacifist, he always tries to be understanding and prefers non-violent solutions to people’s problems, but if there’s no other option at hand with time running out, he will use violence or deadly force to remove a threat.
 The Slitheen sold him short, and he completely destroyed their way of life in the span of a day.
 The ramifications of that decision will be explored in-depth in “Boom Town” later this season.

-Rose Tyler (Billie Piper) continues to be a brave and capable heroine in this story as she grows into her own, particularly when she’s paired up with Harriet Jones as an older woman / younger woman duo trying to fend off the Slitheen.
-Rose has a lot of good instincts, and the same can be said about Harriet, so they play off of each other very well.
-When the Doctor brings her back home a year later than he was supposed to, Rose is faced with the unenviable task of trying to explain everything to her mother, and trying to gain Jackie’s approval, so she can keep the Doctor in life.
+Rose Tyler (Billie Piper) continues to be a brave and capable heroine in this story as she grows into her own, particularly when she’s paired up with Harriet Jones as an older woman / younger woman duo trying to fend off the Slitheen: they both have good instincts, so they make a great team.
+When the Doctor brings her back home a year later than he was supposed to, Rose is faced with the unenviable task of trying to explain everything to her mother and gain Jackie’s approval, so she can keep the Doctor in life.
 She’s still trying to figure out what she wants to do with her life and her future, now that she has a lot more options available to her.
-While Rose has been an inoffensive character for the last three episodes, “Aliens Of London” marks the point where she starts to become a more divisive character.
+While Rose has been an inoffensive character for the last three episodes, “Aliens Of London” marks the point where she starts to become more divisive.
 In fact, Rose is one of the two most divisive NuWho companions in the show’s fandom (with the other one being Clara), for understandable reasons.
 You tend to either love her or think she’s a pain.

-Russell T. Davies purposely made Rose a very flawed character, and gave her a somewhat contradictory personality.
+Russell T. Davies purposely made Rose a very flawed character and gave her a somewhat contradictory personality.
 When it comes to her calling, saving the world, Rose can be very selfless: she’s willing to keep an open mind and show kindness and compassion to things she doesn’t understand.
 She’s also willing to lay down her life in an instant for her friends and the things she believes in.
 But when it comes to her personal life, she can be very selfish and insensitive.
-After being home for a day, it’s clear Rose has forgotten Mickey entirely, and even though she’s clearly fallen out of love with him, she doesn’t break things off with him when she has a chance but instead continues to string him along for the rest of the season.
-Not to mention, she breaks Jackie’s heart at the end of “World War Three”.
-The two extremes of Rose’s character will be present throughout her tenure and eventually come to a head in the climax of “Doomsday“, her departure story – wherein one scene she’s willing to ditch all of her friends and family in an alternate universe forever to try to stay with the Doctor, and in the next scene, she nearly gets herself killed trying to ensure all the Daleks and Cybermen are vanquished.
+After being home for a day, it’s clear Rose has forgotten Mickey entirely, and even though she’s clearly fallen out of love with him, she doesn’t break things off with him when she has a chance but instead continues to string him along for the rest of Series 1.
+Not to mention, she also breaks Jackie’s heart at the end of “World War Three”.
+The two extremes of Rose’s character will be present throughout her tenure and eventually come to a head in her departure story, “Doomsday“, so she remains a very complex figure throughout her time on this show.

 We also get our first look at the more unhealthy side of the Doctor and Rose’s relationship.
 The Doctor is aggressively harsh to her (ex?)-boyfriend throughout this two-parter out of mutual jealousy, and at the end, he rather dickishly gives her an ultimatum between spending time with her mom that she accidentally abandoned for a year, or running off with him to have some more adventures.
 If Nine didn’t offer Mickey a spot in the TARDIS at the end, I would almost think he wanted to drive a wedge between Rose and everyone else in her life so he could selfishly have her all to himself.
 Keep that in mind for when the Doctor and Rose start to grow increasingly codependent in Series 2.